Bulation/rsschool-cv/cv.md

 ## About myself

-19 years old beginning frontend-developer, young student, who can study quickly and really wants explore programming

-Passed USE (Unified State Exam) in Informatics with 92 points

-Purpose: finish RSS School succesfully, get deep knowledge of frontend-developing and become a junior frontend-developer
+I am 19 years old beginning frontend-developer, a young student, passed USE in Informatics for 92 points.
+I'm interesting in programming from childhood, so for many years I have been trying to develop in this sphere.
+Now my main purpose is productive exploring of JavaScript with RSSchool.

 ### Work experience: